 An old warrior polar bear took his final walk at Seal River Heritage Lodge this fall.
 Affectionately named “Pete” by guests, he was thought to have been at least 20 years old.
-It was difficult to see a true “King of the Arctic” in his final days, and it was a very emotional time for guests, but this was no global warming poster child.
+It was difficult to see a true “King of the Arctic” in his final days, and it was a very emotional time for guests, but this was no climate change poster child.

 “Warrior Pete” had lived life to the fullest, won many an Ali-Frazier battle over the years, and outlasted all his rivals, while fathering numerous offspring.
 He had lived a full and fabulous life, and was known to the guides.
 You could understand where he was at with nature, by looking in his eyes.